Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: An illustrative toy example: why ensembles underperform

 A value of $0.9$ means the model’s error is $90\%$ of the baseline, a $10\%$ improvement.
 Lower values therefore indicate better forecasts.

-Now consider an ensemble of $N$ models, each with the same individual skill.
+Now consider an ensemble of $N$ models, each with the same individual relative MAE.
 If the models are unbiased estimators of the true values and the errors of the models are uncorrelated, simple averaging reduces the error variance by a factor of $N$.
-In this ideal case the ensemble skill is
+In this ideal case the ensemble error is

 In the COVID-19 Forecast Hub, there were $N=28$ contributing models between April 2020 and November 2021 \cite{evaluationpnas}.
-The median model had skill $0.87$, corresponding to a $13\%$ improvement over the baseline \cite{evaluationpnas}.
-The ensemble achieved skill $0.66$ ($34\%$ improvement), only slightly better than the best single model at $0.67$.
+The median model had relative MAE of $0.87$, corresponding to a $13\%$ improvement over the baseline \cite{evaluationpnas}.
+The ensemble achieved $0.66$ relative MAE ($34\%$ improvement), only slightly better than the best single model at $0.67$.

-To illustrate the benefit of ensembling under ideal conditions, consider a scenario where every contributor was much weaker, with $\text{skill}=0.95$ (a $5\%$ improvement over baseline).
+To illustrate the benefit of ensembling under ideal conditions, consider a scenario where every contributor was much weaker, with $\text{relative MAE}=0.95$ (a $5\%$ improvement over baseline).
 If their errors were uncorrelated and the models were unbiased, the ensemble would have had

 corresponding to a $97\%$ improvement over the baseline.
-Even weaker individual models would combine into an exceptionally strong ensemble under these assumptions.
+Even weaker individual models would combine into an exceptionally strong ensemble under these (relatively strong) assumptions.

-The gap between the theoretical $97\%$ improvement and the observed $34\%$ improvement reflects the fact that contributors’ errors were not independent but highly correlated.
+The gap between the theoretical $97\%$ improvement and the observed $34\%$ improvement reflects the fact that contributors’ errors were not independent but highly correlated (as well as that most models were likely at least somewhat biased estimators).
 With moderate correlation, the expected improvement drops to around $50\%$; with strong correlation, to the $20\%$s.
-This relationship is illustrated in Figure~\ref{fig:ensemble_correlation}, which shows how even modestly accurate models could combine into a near-perfect ensemble under independence, but how quickly those gains erode as error correlation increases.
+This relationship is illustrated in Figure~\ref{fig:ensemble_correlation}, which plots the expected ensemble error as average correlation increases, assuming 28 models of equal skill whose pairwise error correlations are all equal to the value on the x-axis.
+This simple example shows how even modestly accurate models could combine into a near-perfect ensemble under independence, but also how quickly those gains erode as error correlation increases.